MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 [!INCLUDE [cc_preview_features_definition](./includes/cc-preview-features-definition.md)]

 Using image or document inputs allows you to perform actions on file content that is dynamically passed to the prompt at run time, such as file summarization, file categorization, extracting file information (both textual and visual), asking questions on file and many more.
-It is also possible to combine both text and document or image inputs.
+It is also possible to combine both text and document or image inputs in the same prompt.

 :::image type="content" source="media/add-inputs-prompt/input-file-extraction.png" alt-text="Extract information from a document":::